sara-nl/ACES-Training/01-creating-tokens.md

 <img src="https://github.com/chStaiger/ACES-Training/blob/master/DLCV.jpg" width="400px">

-The python file **createTokens.py** contains these functions.
+The python file *createTokens.py* contains these functions.
 For this we need information on how often we want to **repeat** the cross validation *nrRepeats* and in how **many parts** we want to split our dataset *nrFolds*.
 For a **5-fold crossvalidation** *nrFolds* would be five.
-To label the runs according to a special experiment, we will also give a keyword for this experiment. this comes in handy when accommodating tokens of several experiments in the same couchdb.
+To label the runs according to a special experiment, we will also give a keyword for this experiment.
+This comes in handy when accommodating tokens of several experiments in the same couchdb.
+You can add your initials to the keyword to later find your tokens in the database.

-First we create the tokens for the outerloop, we will run a 5-fold crossvalidation 10 times and label the tokens as "Training", hence the additional parameters are *10*, *5* and *Training*:
+First we create the tokens for the outerloop, we will run a 5-fold crossvalidation 10 times and label the tokens as "TrainingOuter", hence the additional parameters are *10*, *5* and *Training*:

 ```py
 from CreateTokens import generate_tokens